magomimmo/modern-cljs/doc/tutorial-13.md

 ```

 > NOTE 6: As an exercise, you can define a new function, named
-> `validate-dom-element`, which bubbles up an abstraction from
+> `validate-dom-element`, which extracts an abstraction from the
 > `validate-email` and `validate-password` structure definition.
 It's
 > just another application of the DRY principle.
 This could be the
 > starting point of a CLJS validation library based on `defprotocol` and